 - Measure off some small plots that are the same sizes.
 Put the correct amount in the seeder for one plot.
-Place seeder gate at 1/4 open and run seeder until you run out of seed and stop.
-If you are applying too much seed make a small adjustment to closing gate.
-If you are applying too little make a small adjustment to open gate.
+Place seeder gate at 1/4 open and run seeder until you run out of the seed and stop.
+If you are applying too much seed make a small adjustment to the closing date.
+If you are applying too little make a small adjustment to open the gate.
 Continue this process over the next two plots or until you feel comfortable.

 - Measure distance around the field (1/10 mile on odometer equals 528 feet).
-Formula is distance X width of drill = square feet.
-Then by 43,560 (sq. ft. in an acre) = acres in first round.
+The formula is distance X width of drill = square feet.
+Then by 43,560 (sq. ft. in an acre) = acres in the first round.

-- Place sufficient seed in drill for first round.
-Place drill setting at 1/4 open and check at least 4 times in first round.
+- Place sufficient seed in the drill for the first round.
+Place drill setting at 1/4 open and check at least 4 times in the first round.
 Open or close setting base on usage.

-- If field has several corners allow 5% additional seed for corners.
+- If a field has several corners allow 5% additional seed for corners.